AdobeDocs/commerce-php/src/pages/developer/components/async-operations.md

 ---
 title: Asynchronous and Deferred Operations | Commerce PHP Extensions
-description: Use the DeferredInterface to write code for asyncronous operations in Adobe Commerce and Magento Open Source extensions.
+description: Use the DeferredInterface to write code for asynchronous operations in Adobe Commerce and Magento Open Source extensions.
 ---

 # Asynchronous and deferred operations